 This bill will amend KRS 511.100, relating to trespass upon key infrastructure assets, to add commercial food manufacturing or processing facility, animal feeding operation, and concentrated animal feeding operation to the definition of "key infrastructure assets".
 This bill will penalize those who operate an unmanned aircraft system, video recording device, audio recording device, or photography equipment on or above the assets without consent and penalize those who record or distribute unauthorized images or material of a concentrated animal feeding operation, animal feeding operation, or commercial food manufacturing or processing facility.
 This bill was amended in the House Agriculture Committee to allow a federal, state, or local government law enforcement or regulatory officer or employee to operate any unmanned aircraft system, video or audio recording device, or photography equipment on or above a concentrated animal feeding operation, animal feeding operation, or commercial food manufacturing or processing facility without the consent of the owner or authorized representative of the facility while engaged in his or her official duties.
-This bill passed the House Agriculture Committee and now heads to the full House for their consideration.
+This bill passed the House 72-25.
+The Senate agreed to the changes made in the House and voted for final passage, 30-6.
+This bill now heads to the Governor for his consideration.